-2.1.2 Select Appraisal Parameters (SP)

-The purpose of Select Appraisal Parameters is to determine how the SAM needs to be tailored in order to meet the goals established for the appraisal with the sponsor.

-Select Appraisal Parameters involves determining the membership of the appraisal team, the profile of projects to be selected from the appraised entity, and the major appraisal participants.
+Element title/tag 2.1.2 Select Appraisal Parameters (SP).
+Purpose The purpose of Select Appraisal Parameters is to determine how the SAM needs to be tailored in order to meet the goals established for the appraisal with the sponsor.
+Summary description Select Appraisal Parameters involves determining the membership of the appraisal team, the profile of projects to be selected from the appraised entity, and the major appraisal participants.
 In addition, a preliminary appraisal plan is produced that documents the tailoring of SAM process elements.

-Table 2-5 lists the primary roles involved in this process element and the summary of their activity during this process.

-Role Summary Appraisal team leader (ATL) or facilitator Engages in dialogue with the appraised entity's management to determine the project profile for the appraisal; engages with the appraising organization to determine the makeup of the appraisal team (in the case of self-improvement, this is the same as the appraised entity).
+For tailoring guidance, please read the related Chapter 3 paragraphs.
+Major participants Table 2-5 lists the primary roles involved in this process element and the summary of their activity during this process.
+Role Summary Appraisal team leader (ATL) or facilitatorEngages in dialogue with the appraised entity's management to determine the project profile for the appraisal; engages with the appraising organization to determine the makeup of the appraisal team (in the case of self-improvement, this is the entity's management to determine the project profile for the appraisal; engages with the appraising organization to determine the makeup of the appraisal team (in the case of self-improvement, this is the entity's management to determine the project profile for the appraisal; engages with the appraising organization to determine the makeup of the appraisal team (in the case of self-improvement, this is the same as the appraised entity).
+Produces (ATL) or facilitator Sponsor entity's management to determine the project profile for the appraisal; engages with the appraising organization to determine the makeup of the appraisal team (in the case of self-improvement, this is the same as the appraised entity).
 Produces plan.
-Sponsor Engages in dialogue with ATL and provides appropriate input on team and appraised entity characteristics.

-Table 2-5.
-Participants for Select Appraisal Parameters.

-One to two weeks, depending on complexity of tailoring required

-• Depth of documentation of tailoring decisions.
+Engages in dialogue with ATL and provides appropriate input on team and Typical duration (ATL) or facilitator Sponsor Table 2-5.
+Participan entity's management to determine the project profile for the appraisal; engages with the appraising organization to determine the makeup of the appraisal team (in the case of self-improvement, this is the same as the appraised entity).
+Produces plan.
+Engages in dialogue with ATL and provides appropriate input on team and appraised entity characteristics.
+Typical duration Tailorable parameters (ATL) or facilitator Sponsor Table 2-5.
+Participan entity's management to determine the project profile for the appraisal; engages with the appraising organization to determine the makeup of the appraisal team (in the case of self-improvement, this is the same as the appraised entity).
+Produces plan.
+Engages in dialogue with ATL and provides appropriate input on team and appraised entity characteristics. ts for Select Appraisal Parameters.